These are some of the general factors and concerns as they apply to industrial property and your inspection as a commercial real estate agent.

 - Does the precinct feature an abundance of investment type property or is there a balance of Owner Occupation in existence?
 Could other tenants in the area be looking for properties to purchase and get away from the rental or lease issue?

-- What is the ratio of floor area between the office areas to the warehouse?
-Is that ratio too high or too low given the trends of occupancy in the local area?
-This will be relevant to the type of property and the customers that they serve.
+- What is the floor area ratio between the office areas and the warehouse?
+Given the occupancy trends in the local area, is that ratio too high or too low?
+This will be relevant to the property type and the customers they serve.

 - What is the height of the warehouse between the slab and the underside of the steel frame supporting the ceiling or roof area?
 That dimension can oppose or restrict certain types of storage and/or access by transport vehicles.